Learn Alcohol Cravings in Recovery:...

 Professional Support and Treatment

-Therapy and medication can play an important role throughout addiction recovery.
-A few types of treatment are especially helpful for alcohol addiction.
+The combination of both therapy and medication can play an important role throughout addiction recovery.
+Specifically, a few kinds of treatment options can be especially helpful for those learning how to maintain long-term sobriety from alcohol addiction.

 Cognitive Behavioral Therapy (CBT)

-In cognitive behavioral therapy (CBT),11 you’ll start by identifying the triggers and behaviors that contribute to your addiction.
-Then, your therapist will teach you specific techniques to use when cravings arise.
+With cognitive behavioral therapy (CBT), you work to identify the triggers and behaviors that contribute to your addiction.8 Then, the therapist can work with you to develop specific techniques you can use when cravings arise or whenever your recovery is being challenged.

 Prescription Medications